a) ‘Personal data’ – information such as name, address, e-mail address or phone number that can be used to identify a person.

 When using this general data and information, we do not draw any conclusions about the data subject.
 Rather, this information is needed to (1) deliver the content of our website correctly, (2) optimise the content of our website as well as its advertisement, (3) ensure the long-term viability of our information technology systems and website technology, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in case of a cyber-attack.
 Therefore, Jodi Goldman Ltd analyses anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files is stored separately from all personal data provided by a data subject.

-During the data subject’s registration for the newsletter and marketing material, we also store the IP address of the computer system assigned by the Internet service provider (ISP) and used by the data subject at the time of the registration, as well as the date and time of the registration.
+When a data subject provides us with their email address, we also store the IP address of the computer system assigned by the Internet service provider (ISP) and used by the data subject at the time of the registration, as well as the date and time of the registration.
 The collection of this data is necessary in order to understand the (possible) misuse of the e-mail address of a data subject at a later date, and it therefore serves the aim of the legal protection of the controller.

-Such personal data collected in the tracking pixels contained in the emails is stored and analysed by the controller in order to optimise the shipping of the newsletter and marketing material, as well as to adapt the content of future material even better to the interests of the data subject.
-This personal data will NOT be passed on to third parties.
+Such personal data collected in the tracking pixels contained in the emails is stored and analysed by the controller in order to optimise the shipping of marketing material, as well as to adapt the content of future material even better to the interests of the data subject.
+THIS PERSONAL DATA WILL NEVER BE PASSED ON TO THIRD PARTIES.

 Alex McDonald, firstname.lastname@example.org, Flat 5, Basil House, Wyvil Road, London, SW8 2SW